dcbeergoddess/team_profile_generator/README.md

 ## Description

-Using skill learned from creating classes in node/JavaScript and calling on inquirer the application will serve as a tool that a manager of a software engineering team can use to generate a webpage that displays their teams basic info.
+JavaScript and node package managers, this application and will serve as a tool that a manager of a software engineering team can use to generate a webpage that displays their team's basic info.
 The info will allow the manger to have quick access to emails and GitHub profiles.

 ## Table Of Contents